CommonWealthRobotics/bowler-kernel/design.md

 ### Responsiveness

 - The kernel's runtime must not pause for longer than 15 milliseconds when running under ZGC.
 Runtimes that must run with another garbage collector, like G1, do not have this requirement.

+### Usability

+- Changing the device resources (e.g., changing the type of a servo, moving a sensor or actuator to a different pin) must not require recompiling and/or reflashing code to the microcontroller.